bochf/discrete/homework3/answers.md

 ## Solving Recurrence Relations

-### 9. Solve the given recurrence relation for the initial conditions geven.
+### 9. Solve the given recurrence relation for the initial conditions given.

 $$
 \begin{aligned}